-Define the Metadata corresponding to the
+Define the metadata corresponding to the

-Then link this component to the tMap
+Link this component to the tMap component.

-Eventually, click the OK button to validate your changes, and
+Click the OK button to validate your changes and

 run the new Job.

 The following output should display on the console.

-As you can notice, the last column is only filled out for Los Angeles and Orange counties' cities.
-For all other lines, this column is empty.
+Orangewhile others are empty.
 The reason for this is that by default, the tMap implements a left outer join mode.
 If you want to filter your data to only display lines for which a match is found by the tMap, then open again the tMap, click the tMap settings button and select the Inner Join in the Join Model list on the reference table (row2).